qouteall/qouteall-blog/blog/Cognitive-biases.md

 **Availability bias**: When thinking, the immediate examples that come into mind plays a big role.

 Example: If you recently saw a car crash, you tend to think that traveling by car is riskier than traveling by plane.
 However, if you recently watched a movie about a plane crash, you might feel that planes are more dangerous.

+> Nothing in life is as important as you think it is when you are thinking about it.
+>
+> \- Daniel Kahnman

 **Vividness bias**: People tend to believe more from vivid things and stories, over abstract statistical evidences.
 This is related to **anecdotal fallacy** and **narrative fallacy**.